aszasz/BRT_Planning_Guide_4th_Edition/intersection_and_signal_control/main.markdown

 ## Basic Concepts

-We present here only the concepts needed to understanding the equations that are included in this chapter, the reader may further investigate the concepts of traffic density and traffic headway, and how they relate with traffic average speed and traffic flow.
+The basic concepts we present here are mostly related to understanding the equations related to delay and queues sizes in signalized intersections, without intention to be a complete reference about it.
+For basic concepts the reader may want to further investigate the concepts of traffic density and traffic headway, and how they relate with traffic average speed and traffic flow.
+We provide further references for traffic signals in the bibliography

 Before that, we emphasize that when applying formulas, attention should be given to units and units conversions, as the appropriate dimension to perceive phase times in traffic lights or the time to walk or ride a few blocks is seconds while we better perceive speeds in kilometres or miles per hour.
 It is useful to remember that 1 hour is the same as 3600 seconds and one mile is approximately 1.6 kilometres and 1 kilometre is approximately 0.6 miles.